10 Best Spots for Birdwatching in Sonoma County

 Ducks swim on a lake

-Located on the outskirts of Santa Rosa, the park’s large size and colossal freshwater lake attract diverse bird species, especially during migration.
-You may see a variety of geese, egrets, herons, hawks, woodpeckers, owls, jays, warblers, sparrows, and many more species.
+Located on the outskirts of Santa Rosa, the park’s large size and colossal freshwater lake attract diverse birds, especially during migration.
+You may see a variety of geese, egrets, herons, hawks, woodpeckers, owls, jays, warblers, sparrows, and many more.

 San Pablo Bay National Wildlife Refuge, Sonoma